isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    is still provisioned.
-This default configuration can be changed by setting the ``wait-backup-ack`` configuration parameter to ``true``, in which case the primary server always waits for the acknowledgements and drops the DHCP query if sending any of the correponding lease updates fails.
+This default configuration can be changed by setting the ``wait-backup-ack`` configuration parameter to ``true``, in which case the primary server always waits for the acknowledgements and drops the DHCP query if sending any of the corresponding lease updates fails.
 This improves lease database consistency between the primary and the secondary.
 However, if a communication failure between the active server and any of the backups occurs, it effectively causes